resident-archive/core/functions/to-spotify/README.md

+### Purpose

+- Indefinitely search for stored songs on Spotify
+- Create yearly Spotify playlists and add songs to them

 ### Generate a Spotify token

 Before running locally or deploying this, use `token_gen.py` to generate and store a Spotify token into DynamoDB.